marcingolenia/mcode/src/pages/blog/2020-12-11-fsharp_composition_root.md

 3. All dependencies of our top-level component (HttpHandler) limit to the CompositionRoot and it is *obvious* that we want to associate specific "workflows" with given handlers.
 The "workflows" dependencies are obvious and explicit.

 ## 7. Impure/pure sandwich aka imperative shell
 Before I write some conclusions, let me emphasize one thing here.
-This approach works extremely well with imperative shell and functional core.
-You can read more on Mark Seeman blog [4] and Gary Bernhardt presentation [5].
-In short: It is about moving the side effects functions to boundaries of the workflows (no `Async` in the domain, no synchronous operations which causes state changes elsewhere - for example in database).
+This approach works extremely well with the imperative shell and functional core.
+You can read more on Mark Seeman's blog [4] and Gary Bernhardt's presentation [5].
+In short: It is about moving the side effects functions to boundaries of the workflows (no `Async` in the domain, no synchronous operations which causes state changes elsewhere - for example in the database).
 This approach makes testing far easier, you get easy multithreading for IO stuff and makes reasoning about the program's state over much easier.
 3 times easy!
 Do it!

 ## 8. Conclusions
 I use this approach in my current project, the team is happy with both - testing strategy and the way the dependencies are being composed.
 By treating the composition root as a tree with leaves, trunk, and roots we can segregate our concerns - functions with side effects from pure functions.
 Note that I have used Giraffe as the host, but the composition root is free from any framework references.
 You should be able to use this way in any F# project.

 ## 9. EXTRA: Homework!
-Try to write acceptance test for removing items from the stock in both approaches.
+Try to write an acceptance test for removing items from the stock in both approaches.
 I wrote the "production code" for you already.
 This will fully help you understand how to do it.
 This approach works extremely well with TDD as well - try to extend the functionality with one more use-case; adding items to the stock, but write the tests first.
 - - -
 <b>References:</b><br/>
 Websites: <br/>